 Image via Dîner en Blanc DC

-What to Bring to Dîner en Blanc
+What Should I Bring to Dîner en Blanc?

 Dîner en Blanc is a pop-up dinner.
 As a guest, you bring everything – your table, your chairs, and your meal.
 There are options to rent your tables and chairs as well as get a prepared meal but I don’t recommend it.
 The lines can be long causing you to miss the beginning and end of the event.
 Last year I was only halfway through the food line when they began Dîner en Blanc with the ceremonial waving of the napkins and I’ve had friends have to end the party early to hike their tables and chairs blocks away back to the rental spot.